EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 # Fir
 ## How It Works
-### Basic Steps
+### Basic Using Steps
-Here will explain the basic idea of how it runs.
-The details will be showed in following part.
+Here will simply explain the basic idea about how it runs.
+However, the details will be showed in following parts.
+A diagram will be uploaded in future update.

 In this design, you can access three places: **Tap RAM**, **Data RAM**, and **Configrue Register**.